secretflow/yacl/yacl/crypto/oprf/README.md

  blindedElement, proof, info, tweakedKey)
  ```

-In POPRF, the extra public information $ info $ has to be integrated with the public key $ pkS $ to generate the tweaked key $ T = {info} \cdot {pkS} $, and is used to compute and verify the proof.
+In POPRF, the extra public information $ info $ has to be integrated with the public key $ pkS $ to generate the tweaked key $ T = Hash(info) + {pkS} $, and is used to compute and verify the proof.
 The rest of the algorithm is the same as in the original VOPRF.

 ## References